 - No hands-on experience for sharpening practical skills.

-There are many types of eLearning tools to assist L&D teams create, manage, update, and facilitate their online training programs.
-Here are a few resources to find the right tools for your organization’s needs:
+There are many types of eLearning tools to assist L&D teams create, manage, update, and facilitate effective training programs.
+Here are a few resources to find the right tools for your organization’s needs.

 2. On-the-Job Training

 On-the-job training enables active participation for employees by allowing them to learn in the flow of work.
 It’s one of the most effective employee training methods to teach a new software application or process via in-app and on-screen walkthroughs and guides that help users navigate through different features and tasks within an application.
 The end goal of on-the-job-training is faster user adoption of new tools or newly released features.

 - On-the-job training leads to better results as it is easier for employees to learn while working on a project themselves.